 Using light as a healing tool may sound like a foreign concept, but is actually more common than one would expect.
 For example, physicians use blue light therapy to treat infants born with jaundice and use white light to treat Seasonal Affective Disorder (SAD).
 Dentists use light therapy to bond teeth.
 Optometrists use syntonic phototherapy to treat visual dysfunctions.

 Syntonic phototherapy is the use of specific frequencies and wavelengths of light to improve balance in the body’s regulatory centers.
 Eye doctors have been using syntonic therapy for over 70 years to treat amblyopia (lazy eye), strabismus (eye turn), and focusing/ convergence problems.

-This unique therapy benefits more than vision and can help with learning disorders, chronic headaches, or reducing the effects of brain injuries, stress, trauma, and concussion.
+This unique therapy benefits more than vision.
+By balancing the nervous system it can help with learning disorders and hyperactivity or reducing the effects of stress and trauma.
 Syntonic phototherapy is effective when directed under the guidance of a neuro-optometrist, so have a conversation with Dr. Dick O'Connor or Dr. Alyssa Fortuna to see whether you can benefit as well.

 How Is the Balance of the Nervous System Restored?

 “Syntony” means balance, and in this case refers to the balance of an integrated nervous system.
 The autonomic nervous system consists of the sympathetic (“fight or flight”) and parasympathetic (“rest and digest”) nervous system.
 The colored light used in syntonic phototherapy stimulates the visual system which, in turn, changes the biochemistry of the brain.
 The color used to stimulate this change depends on the specific condition of the patient.
 For example, red light stimulates the sympathetic nervous system while blue light stimulates the parasympathetic nervous system.